jperals/perals.xyz/content/projects/colors-of-twitter.md

 image: img/map-20190209-1549668005938-323656points.png
 ---

-Basically by combining Twitter feed data (90 million tweets and counting) with a language detector (together with some geometric post-processing, and lots of hours of coding), I was able to take a quite detailed look at the language geography of the Twitter universe.
+Basically by combining Twitter feed data (90 million tweets and counting) with a language detector (together with some geometric post-processing, and lots of hours of coding), I was able to offer a quite detailed look at the language geography of the Twitter universe.

 (Note: to compensate the dominance of English on Twitter, I manually limited the boundaries of this language in particular.)